BlenderCN/BlenderPython/Text.md

 ### Text Objects / Font Objects

-Text Objects are of type `type == 'FONT'`, and closely related to the Curve Object type.
+Text Objects are of type `type == 'FONT'`, and closely related to the Curve Object type (`type == 'CURVE'`).
 This is another object type that has many parametric ways to modify it.